You’re building your email list, right?

 Option 2: OptinMonster

-Created by Syed Balkhi and Thomas Griffin, OptinMonster is an affordable mid-range pop-up tool option.
+Created by Syed Balkhi and Thomas Griffin, OptinMonster is a flexible mid-range tool with powerful targeting and testing.

 OptinMonster